 When your goods enter the country they are subject to Bio-security control and may be inspected by the Department of Agriculture and Water Resources.

-The have a pretty strict list of restricted and prohibited items as well as a number of common items of bio-security concern which may attract the interest of the Department of Agriculture and Water resources for inspection and if found not to comply with regulations may require treatment, re-export or disposal at your expense.
+There is a strict list of restricted and prohibited items as well as common items of bio-security concern which may attract the interest of the Department of Agriculture and Water resources for inspection.
+If any of these items are found not to comply with regulations they may require treatment, re-export or disposal at your expense.

-When you're deciding what to take you should always check the items you want to ship against these lists and take action accordingly.
+Check the items you want to ship to Australia against these lists and take action accordingly.
 This might mean obtaining special paperwork or simply making sure items are really clean with no traces of mud.

 Image Sourced from: Wikimedia Commons

-These are charged by the Department of Agriculture and Water resources for the inspection of your goods to ensure they comply with import regulations and will be based on the amount of time it takes a bio-security officer to inspect your goods and any action that needs taking (e.g. treatment).
+There are some fees are charged by the Department of Agriculture and Water resources for the inspection of your goods to ensure they comply with import regulations.
+These are based on the amount of time it takes a Bio-Security Officer to inspect your goods plus any action that needs taking (e.g. treatment).

 More information on Quarantine fees associated with the clearance of personal effects can be found on the Department of Agriculture and Water Resources website - Deparment of Agriculture and Water Resources fees.